 This girl and cow photo is from the Heifer International website.
 Photos of happy children and healthy animals represent standard advertising used by animal-giving organizations.

 The misleading ways in which children are used to promote the giving of animals for food should be a top concern for potential donors.
-This photo is especially egregious with a fake lipstick kiss mark on the cow.

 2nd and 3rd photos:

 You won’t see emaciated animals or slaughter photos on the Heifer International website.
 They represent the reality of what many animals in low-income countries actually suffer.